 Thank you for visiting the most POSITIVE place on earth, Rockland Woods Elementary!
 We appreciate you stopping by and checking out all the amazing things we are using and doing in our media program, but right now no visitors or volunteers are permitted until so approved by WCPS.
 Rockland Woods is all about 21st Century learning and using technology to enhance the learning process.
 We engage in Big 6 and Super 3 research processes to gather information and then come up with out of this world ways to share it.
 Using databases to research, Google drive to collaborate, and making videos to share our knowledge just scratch the surface of what we are doing.
-We also follow the ENERGY BUS rules for our media center environment.
 We believe in staying positive and having a positive vision for our learning.
 We do not tolerate bullying or shaming of any kind in our media center.
-Stop by and visit us anytime, we love to share our positive vibes with you!!
+Diversity and rebuilding as well as natural consequences are our buzz words for 2022-2023!

 Use this search box to search the Rockland Woods Elementary Follett Destiny catalog!
 Type what you are looking for in the box and it will take you directly to our Rockland library and let you know if we have it or not.
-We have 20,000 books, and if we don't have it, ask about getting it from another school library.
+We have 15,000 books and digital resources, and if we don't have it, ask about getting it from another school library.

-We will be having maker space stations with Ozmos, BeeBots and Code and Go Mice, Spheros (we now have 12), We Do Lego(18) duct tape, Perler Beads, IO blocks, Ozobots (36) , Keva planks, 3D printing and all kinds of other stuff!
-We have added a Go PRO camera to our arsenal of technology tools, and I can't wait to try it out with students.
-And we have a new Ozobot, a spa station, and Power Clicks, so it will definitely be a busy year for sure.
+We will be having maker space stations with Ozmos, BeeBots and Code and Go Mice, Spheros (we now have 24), We Do Lego(18) duct tape, Perler Beads, IO blocks, Ozobots (36) , Keva planks, 3D printing and all kinds of other stuff!
+And we have an Ozobot, an art station, and Power Clicks, so it will definitely be a busy year for sure.
 Students are encouraged to use the engineering practices we learn while visiting the MakerSpace stations as well as taking time to just be creative and to think outside the box.

-Students in grades 2-5 will check out books every other week, and K-1 every week.
-The number of books usually matches the grade level, K will get 1 book (they get a second when they forget, but no more than 2 books are allowed in their accounts), 1-2 will get 2 books, grade 3 will get 3, grade 4 a maximum of 4 books, and grade 5 can check out 5 books, but sometimes we get extra just because!
+Students in grades 2-5 will check out books every other week, and PRE K-1 every week.
+The number of books usually matches the grade level, Pre K and K will get 1 book (they get a second when they forget, but no more than 2 books are allowed in their accounts), 1-2 will get 2 books, grade 3 will get 3, grade 4 a maximum of 4 books, and grade 5 can check out 5 books, but sometimes we get extra just because!
 Some students will be held up due to missing materials, but they can always get a book from our massive free collection until they can find their missing stuff.